 Benefits of Balasana (Child Yoga Pose)

-- It stretches your lower back and relaxes spine.
+- It stretches your lower back and relaxes the spine.

 - It strengthens and stretches your thighs, ankles and muscle of hips.

-- It gives calmness to mind, and slower down the level of stress and fatigue.
+- It gives calmness to mind, and slow down the level of stress and fatigue.